 Strategy, Creative and Curious

-This is a short introduction and won’t answer everything, but it includes some key tips to improve your chances of building a successful digital product and avoid some common pitfalls.
+This is a short introduction, so don’t expect the world!
+It includes some key tips to improve your chances of building a successful digital product and avoid some common pitfalls.

 Where do you begin?
 (With the end in mind.)

 Centre your thinking around the customer segment you are targeting.
 Think from the outside in.

 “Making products for your customers is far more efficient than finding customers for your products” — Seth Godin